sagrawal11/duke-vending-map/README.md

 search by building name or vending machine location.
 Gives detailed results including distance, location notes, and available products

+**Autocomplete Suggestions:** As you type, the search bar shows product suggestions to help you find what you're looking for quickly.
+Type "dor" to see all Doritos options, "coke" to find Coca Cola, or "hot cheetos" to find the spicy variety.

+**Keyboard Navigation:** Use arrow keys to navigate suggestions, Enter to select, and Escape to close.

 ### Product Organization

 Products categorized into groups: